jeffleeismyhero/devise-ios-rails/README.md

 Testing
 =======

-In order to run tests, first you need setup `.env` file in your project root - use `.env.sample` as a guide.
+In order to run tests, first you need setup the gem locally.

+* clone the repo to your machine `git clone https://github.com/netguru/devise-ios-rails.git`
+* go inside gems directory `cd devise-ios-rails` and run bundle command `bundle install`
+* now you need to setup your environment variables.
+You can simply just copy over `.env.sample` to `.env`.
+It should look more or less like this:

 ```
 DOMAIN_NAME='localhost:3000'